XZVB12/Conky-Preset/README.md

 * If you have more or less than 4 processor cores, you need to duplicate the line `${font StyleBats:size=20}E${font}${voffset -6} CPU4: ${cpu cpu4}% ${alignr} ${cpubar cpu4 6,97} ${voffset 5}` increasing digits for example `${font StyleBats:size=20}E${font}${voffset -6} CPU4: ${cpu cpu4}% ${alignr} ${cpubar cpu4 6,97} ${voffset 5}` for 5 cores.
 Or comment out unnecessary lines, for example `#${font StyleBats:size=20}E${font}${voffset -6} CPU4: ${cpu cpu4}% ${alignr} ${cpubar cpu4 6,97} ${voffset 5}`
 * Lines starting with `#` are comments
 * Do not forget to change the name of the network interface
-* If you want to change the distribution logo, edit the line `${image $HOME/.conky/ARCH-V-3/img/avatar.png -p 0,4 -s 40x40} ${voffset -5}` , changing the path to the image.
+* If you want to change the distribution logo, edit the line `${image $HOME/.conky/ARCH-V-3/img/Manjaro.png -p 0,4 -s 40x40} ${voffset -5}` , changing the path to the image , for example `${image $HOME/.conky/ARCH-V-3/img/arch.png -p 0,4 -s 40x40} ${voffset -5}`.
 256x256 images with transparent background are recommended.

 #### TO DO:
 - [X] Make English version